In today’s episode, we’re going to be talking about how to build your credibility as a business owner and entrepreneur.

 But honestly, if I had jumped into it being $5,000 or nothing to work with me when I first started my business, I know that all the mindset stuff and all the money blocks that would have come up would have been very difficult for me to overcome.

 I also know that that predictability of income for me would have been so low that I wouldn’t have been able to make some of the moves that I did in my business.

-I wanted to understand people really deeply and understand what their challenges were, what wobbles they had, who did their homework, who didn’t do their homework.
+I wanted to understand people really deeply and understand what their challenges were, what wobbles they had, who did their homework, and who didn’t do their homework.

-I needed to work with a wide range of people within my very specific niche, so that I could get really clear, really calm and really confident.
+I needed to work with a wide range of people within my very specific niche so that I could get really clear, really calm and really confident.

 Questions about this episode?
 Comments?
-Continue the conversation in the Facebook Group using the hashtag #podcastaha and the episode number.
+Continue the conversation in the Facebook Group using #podcastaha and the episode number (195).

 Until next time, I cannot WAIT to see you SHINE.